MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/performance-guidelines-best-practices-storage.md

 ## Write Acceleration

-Write Acceleration is a disk feature that is only available for the [M-Series](/azure/virtual-machines/m-series) Virtual Machines (VMs).
+Write Acceleration is a disk feature that is only available for the [M-Series](/azure/virtual-machines/m-series) VMs.
 The purpose of Write Acceleration is to improve the I/O latency of writes against Azure Premium Storage when you need single digit I/O latency due to high volume mission critical OLTP workloads or data warehouse environments.

 Use Write Acceleration to improve write latency to the drive hosting the log files.
 Don't use Write Acceleration for SQL Server data files.